sl-prokeys was born April 5, 1995

 We were really hooked!

 You have to understand - we did not want a military Thompson, which were made by the millions, by dozens of different factories.
-Compared to a Colt, they were made like stamped tin cans.
+Compared to the quality of a Colt, they were made like tin cans.

 We wanted a COLT Thompson.
 A 1921 - the A model.
 No Cutts compensator at the end of the barrel.
 And we wanted an early serial number, below 5000.
 And it had to be in excellent original condition.
 Consider the following: